scottshambaugh/mpl_stereo/README.md

 <img width="500" height="320" src="https://raw.githubusercontent.com/scottshambaugh/mpl_stereo/main/docs/vox_stereogram_title_card.png">
 </a>
 </p>

+There is also a great how-to guide at the stereoscopy blog here: [Learning to Free-View: See Stereoscopic Images with the Naked Eye](https://stereoscopy.blog/2022/03/11/learning-to-free-view-see-stereoscopic-images-with-the-naked-eye/)

 ## Derivation of Geometry
 Two eyes with separation `IPD` are looking at a point a distance `z` offset from a focal plane at distance `d`, resulting in view angle `θ`.
 If this point were projected back to the focal plane, it would be offset by `δ` from where it visually appears on that plane.
 This offset `δ` is used to displace each point in the 2D stereograms and anaglyphs for each eye based on its `z` value to achieve the stereoscopic effect.
 The `eye_balance` parameter allocates the total relative displacement of `2δ` between the two eyes.